 Find out who Ontario’s top family lawyers are based on Lexpert’s latest extensive yearly peer survey.
-The full roster of Ontario’s most recommended lawyers and law firms in the field can be viewed on our practice area rankings.
+View the current full roster of Ontario’s current top family lawyers and law firms here.

 In our survey, family law covers issues involving family matters and domestic relations, including marriage, adoption and surrogacy, child protective proceedings, juvenile law and paternity.
 The lawyers included in our peer review also represent clients in different family court proceedings or related negotiations and can draft important legal documents such as court petitions or property agreements.